jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 bdf
 ```

+A few things to note:
+- The results are ordered!
+- We do not know in advance whether a node will yield additional results.

 I had to sit down with some pen and paper to work out an algorithm.

 First we consider some state.
 For the parent `Alternatives` node, we iterate over its child nodes to yield a value.
 Each child node may yield 1-many values.
 We store the index of the current child node, indicating which child will next yield a new value.